 In bright light, your pupils constrict (get smaller) to prevent too much light from entering your eyes.
 In dim lighting, your pupils dilate (get larger) to allow more light in.

 In one study of 500 Americans ages 18 to 34 years, average pupil sizes in three different lighting conditions were found to be:

-- 3.86 mm in normal room lighting
+3.86 mm in normal room lighting

-- 6.41 mm in near-total darkness
+6.41 mm in near-total darkness

-A dilated pupil sometimes can still react to light — that is, get smaller in bright light or when a light is shined at the eye.
-But typically, dilated pupils don’t respond normally to light.
+A dilated pupil can sometimes still react to light — that is, get smaller in bright light or when a light is shined at the eye.
+But typically, dilated eyes don’t respond normally to light.

 The following prescription and non-prescription medicines can cause your pupils to dilate and affect their ability to react to light:

 Motion sickness medicines

 Medications for Parkinson's disease

-- Botox and other medications containing botulinum toxin
+Botox and other medications containing botulinum toxin

 Brain injury or disease